 See our press page for details.

-If our progress in development breaks your mod/map, we accept no responsibility for it.
-In addition, do not map or sprite or create intending for your work to "make it into the game" in any fashion.
-It will not be accepted.
+BigBrik Games is a closed team.
+Do not map or sprite or create things intending for your work to "make it into the game" in any fashion.

 We are not accepting outside work unless we explicitly commission it.